-You probably already know at least one good reason to measure your MRR: it tells you how much revenue is coming in each money.
+You probably already know at least one good reason to measure your MRR: it tells you how much revenue is coming in each month.
 But there are more nuanced reasons to keep an eye on your MRR, too.

 If a subscription-based business fails to track MRR consistently, their projections can get seriously skewed.
 Not only can this cause you to mislead investors, but it can also create unrealistic expectations and goals for your team.

 Understanding how much recurring revenue you have coming in allows you to make smarter business decisions that maximize your ROI.
 Some of the best applications of MRR include: